-Our board of directors has approved options to purchase 2,825,500 shares of our common stock to be granted to certain employees, consultants and members of our board of directors.
-This amount includes options to purchase 1,575,000 shares of our common stock to be granted to our named executive officers as set forth below.
-The option grants will be made when the SEC declares effective the registration statement of which this prospectus is a part.
-The per share option exercise price will be equal to the initial public offering price.
+Our board of directors has approved options to purchase 2,825,500 shares of our common stock that were granted to certain employees, consultants and members of our board of directors.
+This amount includes options to purchase 1,575,000 shares of our common stock that were granted to our named executive officers as set forth below.
+The option grants were made when the SEC declared effective the registration statement of which this prospectus is a part.
+The per share option exercise price is equal to the initial public offering price.
 One-sixth of the total shares subject to the options will vest when the offering is effective, one-sixth will vest upon the completion of six months of service following the effective date of the offering, and thereafter, one-third will vest upon the completion of each subsequent year of service until the option is fully vested.

 Name Number of securities underlying options

 Andrew J. Littlefair 525,000

 Richard R. Wheeler 350,000

 James N. Harger 400,000

-Mitchell W. Pratt 300,000
+Mitchell W Pratt 300 000